SAP-samples/teched2023-IN260/exercises/ex7/README.md

    Authentication: NoAuthentication
    ```

-## 7.2 Creating a destination service instance
+## 7.2 Creating a Destination Service Instance

 Navigate to the `Service Marketplace` in your BTP Trial account cockpit and find the `Destination` service and click on it.